There are two ways to deal with carbon emissions. To reduce emissions and capture and store them.

-During the UN Convention in Paris on 4 November 2016, known as the Paris Agreement, all countries came together to contribute to reducing carbon emissions through their National determined contributions or NDCs (The Paris Agreement, 2019).
+During the UN Convention in Paris on 4 November 2016, known as the Paris Agreement, all countries came together to reduce carbon emissions through their nationally determined contributions (NDCs) (The Paris Agreement, 2019).

 Deich’s statement is obvious and realistic.
 It’s impossible not to emit carbon, but it is possible to reduce emissions and capture and store them.
-There are already emerging carbon capture technologies ready to use soon.
-But then there are low-technology and low-regret ones that can be applied immediately.
+Emerging carbon capture technologies are ready to use soon.
+However, there are low-technology and low-regret ones that can be applied immediately.

-Pete Smith, chair in plant and soil science at the University of Aberdeen, says in the EcoWatch article that it’s almost impossible that we would hit 2C or even less 1.5C without some negative emissions technology.
-The report also cites scientists’ creating a plan to keep warming below 2C that strongly depends on reducing carbon emissions and ‘actively’ removing CO2 from the atmosphere (Hoff, 2019).
+Pete Smith, chair in plant and soil science at the University of Aberdeen, says in the EcoWatch article that it’s almost impossible to hit 2°C or even less 1.5°C without some negative emissions technology.
+The report also cites scientists’ creation of a plan to keep warming below 2°C, which strongly depends on reducing carbon emissions and ‘actively’ removing CO2 from the atmosphere (Hoff, 2019).

 Hoff (2017) enumerated ways to sequester carbon.
 Six of the eight methods involve using plants or vegetation to capture and store carbon, and only two do not work in any way: Rock solutions and Direct air capture and Storage